dbbrandt/fae-app/README.md

 home.html.slim
 about_us.html.slim
 ```
+The files above can be found in the fae-app github repo and they were built from the output of Responsive Site Designer.
+The theme used in Designer was called *Technologic*.

 This involved breaking up the html into its parts and converting them to slim.
 It turned out to be pretty straight forward and a good way to learn the implementation of responsive design done by CoffeeCup.